 Four (4) Causes of Ladder Accidents

-While ladder accidents are preventable, according to the Culture of Safety, the four (4) most common causes of ladder accidents are the following:
+According to the Culture of Safety, the four most common causes of ladder accidents include:

-Always consider the ladder’s weight capacity.
-All ladders are designed to support only a certain weight.
-If that limit is exceeded, the ladder may break, causing the user to fall and be injured.
+When using a ladder, it is important to consider the ladder’s weight capacity.
+Different ladders are specifically designed to support different weights.
+If the weight limit is exceeded, the ladder can break, causing the user to fall and sustain injuries.

 In addition, consider the height of the job and the appropriate height of the ladder to do that job.
-Many laddwer accidents result from using ladders too short for the job.
-Never place the ladder on something to extend its reach or stand on the top rung of the ladder as both are very dangerous, often causing falls and injuries.
+Many ladder accidents result from using ladders too short for the job.
+Never place the ladder on something to extend its reach or stand on the top rung of the ladder—doing so increases the chance of falling and sustaining injuries.

 A common factor causing ladder accident injuries is using old, worn or damaged ladders.
 Like other tools, ladders have a limited safe and useful life.
-The amount of usage, the number of times up and down coupled with the weight supported may cause the ladder to wear down.
-Damaged ladders are very dangerous, may break, causing falls and injuries and even deaths.
-Therefore, always inspect the ladder very carefully prior to use.
+The amount of usage, the number of times up and down, coupled with the weight supported may cause the ladder to wear down.
+Using a damaged ladder can be extremely dangerous.
+If the ladder breaks, the user is likely to fall and suffer serious injuries or even death.
+For this reason, it is important to inspect the ladder for any damage before use.

 Human error is the leading cause of ladder injury accidents.
-Never use a ladder in any other way than what the manufacturer intended it to be used for.
-Also, never alter the ladder such as by trying to make it longer.
+A ladder should never be used in way that is not how the manufacturer intended it to be used for.
+Also, never alter the ladder or attempt to make it longer.

-In addition, when using ladders, always use three (3) points of contact with the ladders [that is, keep at least a total of three (3) hands and feet in contact with the ladder aqt all times while using it]
+In addition, when using ladders, always use three (3) points of contact with the ladders.
+This means to keep at least a total of three (3) hands and feet in contact with the ladder at all times while using the ladder.

 Further, never reach too far to either side; instead climb down, move the ladder to the side, closer to what was reached for, then climb back-up the ladder.
 This is much safer and will help prevent falls and injuries and even deaths.